MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 The **Label event** allows you to provide Fraud Protection with fraud and non-fraud signals related to a transaction.
 This event is a data ingestion only event.

-See [Labels API](labels-api.md) for more details on Fraud Protection’s label event.
+For more details on Fraud Protection’s label event, see [Labels API](labels-api.md).

 ### Custom event

 The **Custom event** allows you to provide Fraud Protection with any custom information pertaining to a transaction.

-## Assessment wizard: Define settings
+## <a name="settings"></name> Define settings

-In this step of the Assessment wizard, you can select the following settings based on the fraud assessment template selected in the [Select template](assessment-create-new.md#assessment-wizard-select-template) step.
+In this step of the **Assessment wizard**, select settings based on the fraud assessment template you selected earlier.

 ### Rule evaluation behavior

 This setting determines the order in which the rules will be evaluated for your assessment.
-All fraud assessment templates default to "_Run all matching rules until a decision is made_", which allows multiple rules to be evaluated for a single transaction until a decision (Approve, Reject, Review) is made.
+All fraud assessment templates default to **Run all matching rules until a decision is made**, which allows multiple rules to be evaluated for a single transaction until a decision is made.
 See [Rule evaluation behavior](rules.md#rule-evaluation-behavior) for more details.

 ### Additional features

-Fraud Protection supports three settings for three different assessment features:
+Fraud Protection supports the following settings for three different assessment features:

-- **Case management** – Allows you to manage and take action on transactions that require review by human subject matter experts.
-See [Case management overview](case-management-overview.md) for more details.
+- **Case management** – Manage and take action on transactions that require a review by human subject matter experts.
+For more information, see [Case management overview](case-management-overview.md).
-- **Search** – Allows you to find and view details associated with specific transactions.
-See [Search](search.md) for more details.
+- **Search** – Find and view details associated with specific transactions.
+To learn more, see [Search](search.md).

-The features available and their default settings will vary based on the fraud assessment template you selected in the Select template step.
-Here is a summary of the assessment feature default settings broken down by assessment template:
+The available features  and their default settings vary based on the fraud assessment template you selected in the **Select template** step.
+The following table is a summary of the assessment feature default settings broken down by assessment template:

 | Template | Case management | Search |
 |----------|-----------------|--------|